Social Psychology (PGT Conv ODL) PSYCH5087

 At the end of the course students will submit for summative assessment a selection of their contributions to a number of online debates.
 Students will be given the opportunity to contribute as many position statements (no more than 700 words) and reply posts (no more than 400 words) throughout the debate period.
 From these contributions students will then select their best position statement, and two best replies to create a portfolio of 3 pieces totalling no more than 1500 words.

 The aims of this course are to provide a broad-based critical understanding of classic and contemporary psychological theory and research in Social Psychology, which will cover key research in social thinking, influence, and inter-group behaviour.

 By the end of this course students will be able to:

-■ Critically understand and have awareness of current issues in key social psychological research, including; contemporary cross-cultural research for example in the social construction of self and cultural impact on attribution; the role of minorities in social influence; the definition and categorisation of groups and group behaviour; leadership; social influence and inter-group behaviour, close relationships, attitudes, stereotyping, prejudice and applying social psychology.
+■ Critical awareness of current debate in key social psychological research, including contemporary cross-cultural research; social influence; minorities in social influence; groups and group behaviour; leadership; and inter-group relations.

 Minimum Requirement for Award of Credits